 Most situations do not rise to the level of a true emergency.
 Examples of situations which would require the court's immediate intervention almost always involve either child custody or domestic violence.
 For instance, if a child was going to be permanently removed from the state of California, or if the child was in some sort of physical danger, the court would intervene.
 Temporary orders are routinely granted when one parent is planning to move out of the state or has threatened to kidnap the children.
 They are also granted where here is physical abuse in the household, and where one parent has physically attacked, or threatened to attack, the child.
 Other emergency situations might include one parent being unable to care for the child due to mental illness, threats of suicide, being homeless, alcohol or drug use, or child neglect.

 If there is domestic violence in the home, the court would issue temporary custody orders, as well.
 In fact, if one parent has committed domestic violence within the last five years, it is presume that parent should not have custody of the children.
 Normally, the court will look to some sort of recent actions before issuing a temporary order on this basis.
 Recent acts of domestic violence are, in and of itself, a reason for the court to issue temporary restraining orders for an award of custody to the other parent.
 These are commonly referred to as CLETS orders.
-If there has been some sort of incident, or a history of domestic violence plus recent threats, the courts will err on the side of caution and give the requesting party a at least temporary domestic violence orders.
+If there has been some sort of incident, or a history of domestic violence plus recent threats, the courts will generally err on the side of caution and give the requesting party at least temporary domestic violence orders.
 These order will include an order that the offending party stay at least 100 yards away from the other party.
-The court can also include orders for custody, Visitation, child support, and spousal support.
+The court can also include orders for custody, visitation, child support, and spousal support.